z3ugma/z3ugma.github.io/_posts/2019-03-09-products-i-love.markdown

 I fit neatly into the generational shift towards preferring experiences over things, but I'm also a hobbyist with a short attention span.
 Any time I take on a new hobby, I accumulate the associated stuff.
 And very occasionally, that stuff doesn't make me feel "stuffocated" - it sparks joy, if you will.

-These are a few of the things that "spark joy" for me, instead of leaving me feeling "stuffocated".
+These are a few of the things that "spark joy" for me.
 Hopefully they'll bring you joy too.

 ## [Tovolo Narrow-Handled Jar Spatula](https://smile.amazon.com/gp/product/B01EBZ0IFQ)